morris/graphqlade/README.md

-With a rich feature set and zero dependencies besides [GraphQL.js](https://github.com/graphql/graphql-js), it provides a highly integrated foundation for GraphQL servers and clients at currently under 4000 lines of readable, tested code&mdash;all in **one place**.
+With a rich feature set and zero dependencies besides [GraphQL.js](https://github.com/graphql/graphql-js), it provides a highly integrated foundation for GraphQL servers and clients at around 4000 lines of readable, tested code&mdash;all in **one place**.

 ## Why?